jcar787/scrum-guide-notes/scrum-guide-notes.md

 - No one can force the Development Team to work from a different set of requirements.

 #### The Development Team
+- The development team consists of professionals who do the work of delivering a potentially product at the end of each Sprint.
+- Development Teams are structured and empowered to organize and manage their own work, creating a sinergy that optimizes the overall efficiency and effectiveness.
+- Characteristics:
+  - Self organizing.
+No one tells the Development Team how to turn the Product Backlog into Increments
+  - Development Teams are cross-functional, with all the skills as a team necessary to create a product Increment.
+  - Scrum recognizes no titles for Development Team members, regardless of the work being performed
+  - Scrum recognizes no sub-teams in Development Team, regardless of domains that need to be addressed like testing, architecture, operations, etc
+  - Individual Development Team members may have specialized skills and areas of focus, but accountability belongs to the Development Team as a whole.

+###### Development Team Size
+- Optimal Development Team size is small enough to remain nimble and large enough to complete significant work within a Sprint
+- Less than three members decrease interaction and small productivity gains
+- More than nine members requires too much coordination.
+- Large Development Teams generate too much complexity for an empirical process to be useful.
+- The Product Owner and Scrum Master roles are not included in this count unless they are also executing the work of the Sprint Backlog

 #### The Scrum Master